graphql-java-generator/graphql-maven-plugin-project/README.md

 __The interesting part is that graphql-java-generator is just an accelerator: you don't depend on any library from graphql-java-generator__.
 So, it just helps you to build application based on [graphql-java](https://www.graphql-java.com) .
 If the generated code doesn't fully suit your needs, you can take what's generated as a full sample for graphql-java usage, based on your use case.
 You can then update the generated code, where it's not compliant for you.
 And that's it.
 The only thing, there, is that we would like to know what was not correct for your use case, so that we can embed it into next versions.
 Or perhaps, if it's just a matter of documentation, to better explain how to use it...

+This plugin contains these goal (Maven) / tasks (Gradle):
+* __graphql__ is the main goal, that generates the code from the Graphql schema file(s)
+    * The plugin parameters for this goal/task are [described here](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/graphql-mojo.html)
+* __merge__ allows to generate a GraphQL schema file, based on the source GraphQL schemas.
+It can be used to merge several GraphQL schema files into one file, or to reformat the schema files.
+    * The plugin parameters for this goal/task are [described here](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/merge-mojo.html)

 ## Availibility: Maven and Gradle